Hydrodynamic attractors for the speed of sound in holographic Bjorken flow: Hydrodynamics

-The solutions obtained for the hydrodynamic equations under these assumptions\footnote{Note, that by \say{solution} here we also refer to quantities which may only be known in terms of an asymptotic series expansion, e.g., in $\tau$~\cite{Heller:2015dha}.} are particularly simple, especially so when ignoring viscous effects (solutions both with and without viscous effects will be discussed below).
+The solutions obtained for the hydrodynamic equations under these assumptions\footnote{Note, that by \Say{solution} here we also refer to quantities which may only be known in terms of an asymptotic series expansion, e.g., in $\tau$~\cite{Heller:2015dha}.} are particularly simple, especially so when ignoring viscous effects.
 Remarkably, despite the simplicity of the solutions and the rather restricting assumptions, practice shows that the flow discussed in~\cite{Bjorken:1982qr} provides reliable results, consistent with the experimental measurements~\cite{Romatschke:2017ejr}.

-\textbf{Ideal/zeroth order:} Let us now turn to a more detailed description of the ideal hydrodynamic equations for a one-dimensional longitudinal expansion as described in~\cite{Bjorken:1982qr}.
-By \emph{ideal} we refer to a dissipationless, non-turbulent, inviscid (vanishing bulk and shear viscosities) fluid, i.e.\ no entropy is produced.
-We begin by parameterizing the energy-momentum tensor as in eq.~(\ref{eq:Tmunu0}), and we will work in mostly minus signature